2017-2018 Graduate Catalog

 Applicants for admission are strongly encouraged to apply by March 15 before the academic year for which they are seeking admission.

 Students enrolling in the program on a full-time basis will have an opportunity to complete the required common area and co-requisite area coursework within a full academic year and, depending on their internship and other program requirements, will typically complete all their degree requirements in three full semesters.

 The M.S. in Management and Leadership program offers a variety of graduate assistantships.
 These are awarded based upon merit and achievement to full-time students in the graduate program.
 Graduate assistants do not teach classes, but complete projects and tasks assigned by professors.

 The graduate assistantship is awarded for the first year of full-time study, with the possibility of extension through the first summer.
 Prospective students should apply for a graduate assistantship at the time of application to the program, using the application form online.
-Graduate Assistants have positions across the campus, including, but not limited to, the Department of Intercollegiate Athletics, Office of Admission, Student Enrollment Center, and the Graduate College Office.
+Graduate Assistants have positions across the campus, including, but not limited to, the Department of Intercollegiate Athletics, Office of Admission, Student Enrollment Center, and the office of Graduate Studies.

-For more information, contact the Graduate College Office.
+For more information, contact the office of Graduate Studies.

 East Stroudsburg University | 200 Prospect Street | East Stroudsburg, PA 18301-2999 | 570 422 3211